The Bank for International

-The news comes after Facebook Inc. earlier this month unveiled plans to create a
+The news comes after Facebook Inc. earlier this month unveiled plans to create a cryptocurrency

 it expects will one day trade much like the dollar.